 Probiotic supplementation has been at the center of discussion around gut health for decades.

-But if you are wanting to try a probiotic supplement, it can be incredibly overwhelming to choose what kind of supplement would be best suited to you.
+If you are wanting to try a probiotic supplement, it can be overwhelming to choose which one would be most suitable.

-I was in the chemist just the other day and walked by a huge range of probiotics, each claiming to have a very specific purpose: IBS, constipation, mood and stress relief, immune support, women’s health, skin support, and even heart health.
+I was in the chemist just the other day and walked by a huge range of probiotics.
+Each claimed to have a very specific purpose:

-So are all of these probiotics really that much different from one another, or is it all a bit of cheeky marketing?
+So are all of these probiotics really that much different from one another?
+Or is it all marketing?